Skip to main content

 Under the federal Garn-St. Germain Depository Institutions Act (12 U.S.C.
 1701j-3), East West Bank cannot enforce a due-on-sale clause when the property transfers to a surviving spouse, child, relative upon death, or the borrower's revocable living trust.
 Confirmed Successors in Interest are treated as borrowers under CFPB mortgage servicing rules and are entitled to account information and loss mitigation options.
 General customer service: 1-888-895-5650.
 Multilingual service available in English, Mandarin, Cantonese, and Spanish.

-How long the process takes at East West Bank: Varies based on account type and documentation; POD claims may be processed faster than probate claims.
+How long the process takes at East West Bank: Varies based on account type and documentation.
+POD, joint-survivorship, and trust-account claims are the fastest because the account passes outside the estate.
+A claim that requires Letters Testamentary or Letters of Administration waits on the probate court.
+A California section 13100 affidavit claim can be made 40 days after the death without any court involvement.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Frequently asked questions